Graduate Certificate in Child and Family Advocacy

 Current Social Issues in Child Advocacy (Capstone)

 The capstone is designed to be modified in content depending on current legislative activity, social issues and agendas.
 The study will be likely to present issues including defining criminal responsibility by age, as well as mental health issues of youth, particularly in supervised care.

 Admission and Advisement

-Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a complete application.
+Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree, along with a complete application.
 Advising will be provided by the certificate program coordinator, Dr. Meredith Brown.

-While the 12 credits of this certificate may be transferred into the M.A. in social policy, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
+While the 12 credits of this certificate may be transferred into the M.A. in social and public policy, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s program.

 Advanced certificates may be incorporated into a related master's degree for those meeting the program admission requirements.